uw-vortex/VORTEX-handbook/07-funding-sources.md

 **The ability to secure funding will not impact internal lab opportunities, available conference support, or result in preferential treatment.**

 ### Known external awards to keep on your radar
+While Jason will promote these awards as much as possible, it is the duty of the applicant to check deadlines, prepare appropriate documents, and secure reference letters well in advance of the application deadline.
+Jason is more than happy to provide letters of recommendation to anyone in the lab!

 #### Undergraduate Funds
 [NSERC Undergraduate Student Research (USRA)](https://www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA-BRPC_eng.asp): ~$5,600 to fund a full-time research position (35 hrs/week for 16 weeks) to work as a Research Assistant in the lab.
 Jason will support one application per year, depending on available NSERC funds.